uzmahamid01/Chip-Visualization/README.md

     - label-studio
  Create account in Label Studio.
  Login
- Create new project, name it, choose labelling setup
+ Create new project, name it, choose labelling setup.
+ Start annotating your dataset
+ We can add/remove the labels as per the requirements Export the .json labeling file after annotating.